Measles, Mumps, Rubella and Varicella [Oka/Merck] Virus Vaccine Live, Refrigerator-stable

 low blood platelet count

-3.your child has received blood or plasma transfusions or immune globulins within the past three months
+3. your child has received blood or plasma transfusions or immune globulins within the

 Your doctor may decide to delay the injection of ProQuad.